 Consuming the foods that are part of the BRAT diet is believed to get rid of stomach issues because the foods are:

-Gentle on the stomach and less likely to irritate the stomach and add stress on the gastrointestinal tract.
+Gentle on the stomach and less likely to irritate the stomach and add stress to the gastrointestinal tract.

-Produce firmer stool as it is low on starch and fibre which put off loose and watery stools.
+Produce firmer stool as it is low on starch and fibre which puts off loose and watery stools.

-Lessen nausea and vomiting as the foods are bland without any irritants and strong flavours and it provides respite from symptom.
+Lessens nausea and vomiting as the foods are bland without any irritants and strong flavours and it provide respite from symptoms.

-Some of the other foods to be included in BRAT diet includes:
+Some of the other foods to be included in the BRAT diet include:

 Crackers